-- improvement of detection of coordinated attacks, while limiting the cost and impact of the detection process. - improvement of core network and system Quality-of-Service (QoS) support models for intrusion mitigation under uncertain threats. - development of novel intrusion tolerance approaches to reduce the impact of the inevitable attacks. - development of evaluation tools to allow us to have at least statistical confidence in the experimental results.
+- improvement of core network and system Quality-of-Service (QoS) support models for intrusion mitigation under uncertain threats. - development of novel intrusion tolerance approaches to reduce the impact of the inevitable attacks. - re-design of the intrusion detection and alert correlation considering the above QoS and intrusion tolerance capabilities. - development of evaluation tools to allow us to have at least statistical confidence in the experimental results.